openweb3-io/wallet-openapi/go/internal/openapi/docs/TransactionsApi.md

-    currency := "currency_example" // string | The type of currency involved in the transaction. (optional) cursor := "cursor_example" // string | A cursor value for pagination purposes. (optional) direction := "direction_example" // string | The direction of the transaction (e.g., incoming or outgoing). (optional) limit := int32(56) // int32 | The number of records to return default: 20 (optional)
+    currency := "currency_example" // string | The type of currency involved in the transaction. (optional) cursor := "cursor_example" // string | A cursor value for pagination purposes. (optional) direction := "direction_example" // string | The direction of the transaction (e.g., incoming or outgoing). (optional) gateway := "gateway_example" // string | The payment gateway or platform used to process the transaction. (optional) limit := int32(56) // int32 | The number of records to return default: 20 (optional)
     network := "network_example" // string | The blockchain network on which the transaction takes place. (optional) status := "status_example" // string | The status of the transaction. (optional)